 Booking Eye Exams for Adults & Seniors

-According to the American Optometric Association, adults should have eye exams once every 2 years until age 65 and once a year from then on.
+According to the American Optometric Association, adults should have eye exams once every year after age 18.
 However, patients with issues needing more attention may benefit from seeing their eye doctor more frequently.

 We provide custom eye exam schedules for each patient based on their specific needs.
 When you choose to have your eye exams with us, you can rest assured we’re truly looking out for your best interests.